 Whichever country you choose as your final destination, look for the most affordable quality accommodation on this link!

 The best digital nomad visas around the world – conclusion

 Whether you are a travel writer, a graphic designer, or any other type of IT worker, becoming a digital nomad in 2021 has become a viable choice.

 Small and somewhat isolated countries (11 out of 16 digital nomad visa destinations in this article are island states) turn out to be safe havens in the world still dealing with the pandemic.

 Governments that recognize the potential of digital nomads are entering the process that might change the work market forever

 The idea to offer world freelancers an opportunity to relocate for a period of time is beneficial for both sides.
-Countries get much needed long-term visitors when world tourism came to a halt.
-At the same time, the working nomads get a privilege to exchange home isolation in locked-down countries for a remote office that will inspire with the new environment, previously used mainly by holiday people.
+Countries get much-needed long-term visitors when world tourism came to a halt.
+At the same time, the working nomads get the privilege to exchange home isolation in locked-down countries for a remote office that will inspire with the new environment, previously used mainly by holiday people.